AutumnWohlen/Space-Desktop/README.md

 ## Official Documentation

-You can download Space-DEsktop documentation from current page - [Documentation] (https://github.com/AutumnWohlen/Space-Desktop-Docs).
+You can download Space-DEsktop documentation from current page - [Documentation](https://github.com/AutumnWohlen/Space-Desktop-Docs).
-You also can read online documentation online on this page - [Online Docs] (http://space-desktop.com/documentation/).
+You also can read online documentation online on this page - [Online Docs](http://space-desktop.com/documentation/).

 ## Important Links